Skip to content

 There is one piece of useful information the light communicates directly, and it's the most important thing to check first.

 A solid (steady) check engine light means the engine computer has stored a fault code.
 The problem could be minor or significant, but it's not actively damaging the engine right now.
-You can drive carefully to a shop or home, avoid heavy acceleration and long highway trips, and get it diagnosed within a few days.
+Drive carefully to a shop or home.
+Avoid heavy acceleration and long highway trips, and get it diagnosed within a few days.

 A flashing check engine light means an active, severe misfire is happening right now.
 Unburned fuel is being dumped into the catalytic converter with every misfired combustion cycle.
 The converter, which normally operates at 260 to 425 °C (500 to 800 °F) and can reach up to 650 °C (1,200 °F) under load, will overheat rapidly when fed unburned fuel from misfires.
 Sustained misfires can push converter temperatures well beyond safe limits, damaging the catalyst substrate and, in extreme cases, creating a fire hazard by igniting nearby components.
-Pull over, turn off the engine, and call a tow truck.
+Pull over and turn off the engine.
+Call a tow truck.
 A flashing check engine light is the one situation where the light alone tells you everything you need to know: stop driving immediately.

 The check engine light is a notification, not a diagnosis.
 The diagnosis is in the code.
 Every check engine light has at least one stored Diagnostic Trouble Code (DTC) in the engine computer's memory, and reading that code takes about 30 seconds with any OBD2 scanner.

 Options for reading codes: in the US, many auto parts stores offer free code scanning.
 In Europe, independent workshops typically charge €30 to €80 for a basic diagnostic scan.
-The most practical option is a Bluetooth OBD2 adapter (€15 to €60) paired with a diagnostic app, which lets you scan anytime at home.
+The most practical option is a Bluetooth OBD2 adapter (€15 to €60) paired with a diagnostic app that translates the code into plain English and points you toward the likely causes and what to check first, which lets you scan anytime at home.
 Or a shop will read codes as part of a full diagnostic appointment, typically €80 to €150.

 The code format is standardized.
 The first letter indicates the system: P for powertrain (engine and transmission), B for body, C for chassis, U for communication network.
 The second digit indicates whether it's a generic code (0) or manufacturer-specific (1).
 The third digit identifies the subsystem: